Gene sequencing reveals that we have more in common with bananas, chickens, and fruit flies than you may expect.

 By sequencing the entire genome of various organisms, including yeast, rice, and frogs, researchers have found that all living things on our planet have some similarities in their instruction manuals.
 The overlap exists because we all evolved from a common ancestor, a single-celled organism that lived three or four billion years ago, known as the last universal common ancestor (LUCA).
 Many of these common genes have been conserved through billions of years of evolution.

-Studying our genes common to other organisms is helping us to better understand what makes us uniquely human, as well to understand the genetic underpinnings of disease.
+Studying our genes common to other organisms is helping us to better understand what makes us uniquely human, as well as to understand the genetic underpinnings of disease.

 Read on to see how genetically similar we are to these living things: